apache/incubator-kie-tools/packages/jbpm-form-code-generator-themes/README.md

 ## jBPM Form Code Generator

-This is a library that has jBPM themes for the [Form Code Generator](../form-code-generator/README.md).

-## How it works?

 This package has two jBPM themes for the [Form Code Generator](../form-code-generator/README.md) library.
-It extends the [Bootstrap4 theme](../form-code-generator-bootstrap4-theme/README.md) and [PatternFly theme](../form-code-generator-patternfly-theme/README.md), modifying them by making operations over the JSON Schema and changing their return type to `JbpmFormAsset` insted of `FormAsset`.
+Both themes are extensions of the [Bootstrap4 theme](../form-code-generator-bootstrap4-theme/README.md) and [PatternFly theme](../form-code-generator-patternfly-theme/README.md), resulting in the jBPM Bootstrap4 theme and jBPM PatternFly theme respectively.

 ## Usage